tanay-bits/baxter_skeletonteleop/README.md

 You should soon see an RViz window with the depth video overlaid on the skeleton tracker.
 Stand in front of your OpenNI-compliant depth-sensor (such as Kinect or Asus Xtion), and bring your hands to the start position (both hands near the torso) to begin tele-operating the robot.
 If there are multiple people coming in and out of the depth sensor's field of view, Baxter will track whichever user is most central.

 If you're holding your paired Wiimote, press the B button to close Baxter's gripper (currently only one arm supported for gripping) and the A button to open it.
 If Baxter grabs an object, the Wiimote would momentarily rumble for user feedback.
+To keep the end-effector's default orientation (facing you), use the Wiimote horizontally; to switch to facing down orientation (maybe for picking something off a table), use it vertically.

 The basic flow of processes is as follows:
 **skeleton tracking --> scaled mapping of human's hand position to robot's end-effector position --> Iterative numerical inverse kinematics --> proportional joint-space velocity control**